-SQE has a dedicated First Nations engagement team, with First Nations facilitators to be based in each of the REZs.
-The First Nations engagement team members work with project teams to provide guidance on culturally sensitive engagement and to develop a tailored approach to engaging with First Nations Stakeholders.
+SQE has a dedicated First Nations engagement team, with First Nations engagement facilitators to be based in each of the REZs.
+The First Nations engagement team members work with project teams to provide guidance on culturally sensitive engagement and to develop a tailored approach to engaging with First Nations stakeholders.

-SQE will engage with First Nations stakeholders considering the relevant guidelines, including:
+SQE will engage with First Nations stakeholders in accordance with the relevant guidelines including:

-- NSW Government (2022), First Nations Guidelines, Increasing income and employment opportunities from electricity infrastructure projects - NSW Government (2011), Guide to Investigating, Assessing and Reporting on Aboriginal Heritage in NSW - NSW Government (2010), The Code of Practice for Archaeological Investigation of Aboriginal Objects in NSW - NSW Government (2010), The Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010
+- NSW Government (2022), First Nations Guidelines, Increasing income and employment opportunities from electricity infrastructure projects - NSW Government (2011), Guide to Investigating, Assessing and Reporting on Aboriginal Heritage in NSW) - NSW Government (2010), The Code of Practice for Archaeological Investigation of Aboriginal Objects in New South Wales - NSW Government (2010), The Aboriginal Cultural Heritage Consultation Requirements for Proponents 2010